-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Sixth-round pick in 2006 (196th overall)

-18 AV in first four years, 11 more than expected
+18 AV in first four years (11 more than expected)

-Golston wasn’t always a starter with Washington, but the defensive tackle out of Georgia developed into a locker room leader and was the longest-tenured Redskins player by the time he retired in 2016.
-“Uncle Ked” had a career-high 44 tackles as a rookie.
+Golston wasn’t always a starter with Washington, but the defensive tackle out of Georgia developed into a leader in the locker room and was the longest-tenured Redskins player by the time he retired in 2016.
+Golston had a career-high 44 tackles as a rookie.

 6. Jamison Crowder